 Established in August 2002, the Welfare Association for the Development of Afghanistan is an indigenous, nonprofit, nongovernmental organization with accreditation from the government of Afghanistan (Ministry of Economy) and the Afghan NGOs Coordination Bureau (ANCB) and Agency Coordinating Body for Afghan Relief (ACBAR) to undertake community and institutional development, civic education, and drug control initiatives.

-WADAN respects the laws of the Afghan government and the culture and traditions of Afghanistan’s communities, and exists primarily to build the capacity of Afghan citizens toward the establishment of a healthy, functional, Afghan democracy.
-WADAN envisions a peaceful, drug free, democratic and developed Afghanistan.
-Our mission is to advance the spread of democratic principles, sustainable development, social justice, human rights, and freedom in Afghanistan.
+WADAN respects the laws of the Afghan government and the culture and traditions of Afghanistan’s communities, and exists primarily to build the capacity of Afghan citizens toward the establishment of a healthy, functional, Afghan community WADAN envisions a peaceful, drug free, and developed Afghanistan.
+Our mission is to advance the spread of principles of sustainable development, social justice, human rights, and prosperity in Afghanistan.

 WADAN aims to foster peace and stability, national unity, human rights and drug control by strengthening and empowering communities.
 We are dedicated to supporting the needs and interests of Afghans, inclusive of all ethnic and linguistic groups, and we recognize the central role that community plays in the structure of society.
 In our activities we initiate innovative ways to improve the quality of life in the broad community: local, national and international.